Skip to content

 });

-Warning Only use synchronize: true in development environments.
-In production, there is a risk of data loss, so you should use migrations instead.
-Consider "safe" mode for staging or "dry-run" to preview changes.
+Warning: Only use synchronize: true in development environments.
+In production, use migrations instead.

 Connection Pooling